 4. Sales Training and Tracking

 You can also distribute your leads evenly throughout the channel and make sure that everyone has an equal opportunity to promote the brand.
-Keep track of the performance for both individuals and groups, and then review who may need a refresher on any of the specific training items based upon sales metrics and feedback loops.
+Use partner deal registration to keep track of the performance for both individuals and groups, and then review who may need a refresher on any of the specific training items based upon sales metrics and feedback loops.

 5. Channel Integration and Security